ihmeuw/vivarium_research/docs/source/models/causes/neonatal/index.rst

 GBD 2021 Modeling Strategy
 --------------------------

-I guess this comes from the mortality team.
+I guess this comes from the demographics research team.

 Cause Hierarchy
 +++++++++++++++